usedToBeTomas/teredoFix/README.md

 press Check again > wait > you should have NAT open and Server Connected > if not press Fix and than Check again
 - If it still does not work try rebooting your wifi router and than your computer and try again to check if it worked
 - If it still does not work run teredoFix.bat an other time, wait for the computer to reboot and check again

+___

+If you think i skipped some informations or you found an other solution not included here, you can create an issue or a pull request here on github and i'll try to implement it inside the teredoFix.bat, the ultimate goal is to create a general fix for every teredo/openNAT-related problem in the xbox app / microsoft multiplayer.